serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

   websocketsApiRouteSelectionExpression: "$request.body.route"
 ```

-In that case, your websocket body should be:
+In that case, your WebSocket body should be:

 ```json
 {